-Once you’re prospects are ready to actually make a purchase then they are at the bottom of the funnel and are ready for “decision content.”
+Once your prospects are ready to actually make a purchase then they are at the bottom of the funnel and are ready for “decision content.”
 At this stage, they are ready to buy.
 But, they might not be ready to buy from you.
 Here, you’re developing content that makes sure your product or service is the one they choose.

 ACCOUNT BASED MARKETING CONTENT TACTICS

 Once you know which stage your personas are in, you’ll want to select content types that best match to that stage.
 Of course, what you put into that content will vary by what your business offers.
 But, what’s great about ABM is that the content format is universal.
 No matter what your business does, it’s likely that multiple content tactics listed out below will work for you.